-As natural disasters continue to leave their mark on communities and environments, Planet is committed to supporting journalists as they inform the public about these important events.
+As natural disasters continue to leave their mark on communities and environments, satellite imagery is proving useful to journalists as they inform the public about these important events.
 Here are some examples of how satellite data can be utilized to help monitor environmental catastrophes.

 Over a thousand firefighters are currently battling the Kincade fire in Sonoma County today as wind-driven flames continue to tear through California’s wine country.
 At present, the fire is only five percent contained, and Planet continues to monitor the situation and provide reporters with the data they need to inform the public of the fire’s spread, as seen in the Washington Post, CNN, and SFist coverage this morning.

 As for the fire’s cause, state regulators are investigating a piece of broken equipment at a transmission tower owned by Pacific Gas and Electric to see if it had a role in sparking the flames.

 As of Tuesday this week, the Saddleridge fire that started in northern San Fernando Valley on October 10 is 97 percent contained, with 8,800 acres charred, according to officials.
 Soon after the fires began, satellite imagery showed the location of the fires as smoke clouds billowed over the area 20 miles north of Los Angeles, forcing school closures and causing traffic jams as many fled their homes.

 While the cause remains a mystery, L.A. fire department investigators identified the point of origin as a 50-by-70-foot area under a Southern California Edison high-voltage transmission tower near Saddleridge Road, according to the Los Angeles Daily News.